BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Learn more about Starlink and Viasat

 It doesn’t get much more futuristic than Starlink.
-Backed by Elon Musk’s SpaceX, Starlink uses satellites orbiting our planet to connect its customers down on Earth with the internet — no wires, cables, or telephone lines required.
-As it happens, though, Starlink isn’t the only company offering this kind of cutting-edge solution.
-Elon Musk’s fast-growing company has a few rivals in the satellite internet space, including Viasat.
-In fact, Viasat has been doing this for longer than Starlink: It launched its satellite broadband option back in 2012.
-These are two of the top satellite internet options on the market, so you’ll want to carefully weigh the pros and cons of Viasat vs. Starlink before you make your final choice.
+Backed by Elon Musk’s SpaceX, Starlink uses satellites orbiting the planet to connect its customers down on Earth with the internet — no wires, cables, or telephone lines required.
+Starlink, however, isn’t the only company offering that kind of cutting-edge solution.
+Musk’s fast-growing company has a few rivals in the satellite internet space, including Viasat.
+Viasat launched its satellite broadband option in 2012, so it’s been around longer than Starlink.
+They’re two of the top satellite internet options on the market, so you’ll want to carefully weigh the pros and cons of Viasat vs. Starlink before you make your choice.

 Starlink vs Viasat: Best Deals